 Her newest book Gut Health Hacks offers readers 200 practical tips and tricks to support good bacteria, achieve a balanced gut microbiome, and feel their best every day.
 The 218-page paperback is divided into five chapters #1 Do the right tests to assess your gut health. #2 Change your diet and eating patterns. #3 Take care of your body. #4 Prioritize your mental health.
 And #5 Make some lifestyle and environmental changes.

-Here are just five example of the 200 gut health hacks you’ll find in this easy-to-flip-thru book:
+Here are just five examples of the 200 gut health hacks you’ll find in this easy-to-flip-thru book:

 - Watch for signs that your gut health may be compromised.
 Boyers points out that obvious signs including gas, bloating, stomach pain, heart burn and constipation.
 But she says that there are also a number of not so obvious signs including cravings for sugar or processed carbohydrates, anxiety, insomnia and chronic fatigue that could also indicate gut issues.